mlangumier/portfolio/TASKS.md

 ## FIXES & UPDATES

-Not linked to any roadmap, but to do when/if relevant or necessary.
+Not linked to any roadmap, to do when relevant or if necessary.

 - [ ] Markdown - Update files & formatting, add table of contents (cf. extension)
 - [ ] Theme - Setup dark mode integration (+ colored themes?)